chromatone/chromatone.center/theory/color/perceptual.md

 Meanwhile, the HSV representation models how colors appear under light.
 The difference between HSL and HSV is that a color with maximum lightness in HSL is pure white, but a color with maximum value/brightness in HSV is analogous to shining a white light on a colored object (e.g. shining a bright white light on a red object causes the object to still appear red, just brighter and more intense, while shining a dim light on a red object causes the object to appear darker and less bright).

 ## Interactive HSL, LCH and HWB color mixer
+Choose any of the models by clicking on it's name.
+You can define a hue for the color by clicking on it's sector and then change two other parameters either by dragging the bars on the side or just swiping across the circle.
+Top-down motion is for the L (W) component and right-left is for the other one.

 <color-mix-hsl />